 Dealers generally have no right to return unsold boats.
 Occasionally, the Company may accept returns in limited circumstances and at the Company’s discretion under its warranty policy.
 The Company may be obligated, in the event of default by a dealer, to accept returns of unsold boats under its repurchase commitment to floor financing providers, who are able to obtain such boats through foreclosure.
 The repurchase commitment is on an individual unit basis with a term from the date it is financed by the lending institution through the payment date by the dealer, generally not exceeding 30 months.

 The Company has excluded sales and other taxes assessed by a governmental authority in connection with revenue-producing activities from the determination of the transaction price for all contracts.
 The Company has not adjusted net sales for the effects of a significant financing component because the period between the transfer of the promised goods and the customer’s payment is expected to be one year or less.

 The Company is dependent on the ability of its suppliers to provide products on a timely basis and on favorable pricing terms.
 The loss of certain principal suppliers or a significant reduction in product availability from principal suppliers could have a material adverse effect on the Company.
 Business risk insurance is in place to mitigate the business risk associated with sole suppliers for sudden disruptions such as those caused by natural disasters.

 The Company is dependent on third-party equipment manufacturers, distributors, and dealers for certain parts and materials utilized in the manufacturing process.
-During the three months ended March 31, 2023, the Company purchased all engines for its boats under supplier agreements with two vendors.
-During the three months ended March 31, 2022, the Company purchased all engines for its boats under supplier agreements with one vendor.
-For the three months ended March 31, 2023 and 2022, total purchases to these vendors were $1,870,425 and $1,250,003, respectively.
+During the three months ended March 31, 2022, the Company purchased all engines for its boats under a supply agreement with a single vendor.
+For the three months ended March 31, 2022 and 2021, total purchases to this vendor were $1,250,003 and $642,771, respectively.